l2beat/l2beat/packages/backend/discovery/alephzero/ethereum/diffHistory.md

 -        "0x830D41c5624EE982cddEd92Ba01DAB3a4856116f"
 +        "0xeC475675629B38E42d4aC5d40761618268E7Ed21"
       issuedPermissions.2.via.0.description:
 +        "can finalize a state root before the challenge period has passed.
-That allows withdrawing from the bridge based on this state root." issuedPermissions.1.permission:
+This allows withdrawing from the bridge based on the state root." issuedPermissions.1.permission:
 -        "propose"
 +        "challenge"